MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 ![mrlearning-pc-holographic-remoting](images/mrlearning-pc-holographic-remoting/Tutorial2-Section1-Step1-1.png)

-With the **HolographicRemoting** object still selected in the Hierarchy window, locate the **Holographic Remote Connect (Script)** component.
-The script uses HolographicRemoting API to connect, disconnect, and check the connection status.

 ## Build your application to PC

 Your Holographic Remoting app is now ready to build on your PC.
 Follow the below steps and make these changes to build this application on to your PC.

 ### 1. Set the player settings

-In the Unity menu, select File > Edit > Project Settings... to open the Player Settings window.
+In the Unity menu, select Edit > Project Settings... to open the Player Settings window.

 In **XR Settings** section, select the **WSA Holographic Remoting Supported** checkbox and enable the Holographic Remoting.